hamin51/hamin51/README.md

 <p>
      <h3>👋 Hi, I'm Hamin </h3> </p>
-      <p> I’m a freshman majoring in Computer Science at a technical college in Korea. </p>
+      <h6> I’m a freshman majoring in Computer Science at a technical college in Korea. </h6>

 ## 🛠️ Tech Stack